Research Output per year

 Simon Harvey is a engineering doctorate (EngD) student working in partnership with the Univeristy of Brighton and Ricardo.

 A graduate from the University of Brighton, Simon started his foundation year in 2012 and finished his MEng in Mechanical Engineering with first-class honours in 2017.
 With a keen interest in automotive engineering, Simon pursued and completed automotive based projects throughout his degree.
-Designing the drivetrain for the University’s first Formula Student car in his third year, and a battery pack for an electric motorcycle for a small Brighton based start up in his masters year.
-He received a studentship for his current EngD research, titled "A novel approach to zero emission combustion for ultra-high efficiency internal combustion engines", a funded collaboration between the Univeristy of Brighton, Ricardo and the EPSRC on the recuperated split cycle engine.
+Designing the drivetrain for the University’s first Formula Student car in his third year, and a battery pack for an electric motorcycle for a small Brighton based start-up in his masters year.
+He received a studentship for his current EngD research, titled "A novel approach to zero emission combustion for ultra-high efficiency internal combustion engines", a funded collaboration between the University of Brighton, Ricardo and the EPSRC on the recuperated split cycle engine.

 My research interests are based around thermal propulsion systems.